How Poisonous Are Apple Seeds?

 - 1 apple seed weighs 0.7 g approximately.

 Considering 0.56 mg/kg cyanide as the least possible fatal dose, we have found that it takes thoroughly chewing at least 232 apple seeds to cause lethal poisoning in an adult weighing about 70 kg.
-If we assume there are roughly 6–8 seeds in an apple, that is eating more than 29–38 apple cores to cause you serious harm!
+If we assume there are roughly 6–8 seeds in an apple, eating more than 29–38 apple cores can cause you serious harm!

 Here’s a table for how many apple seeds are fatal across age groups.
 While doses lower than this may not be lethal, they can cause several side effects.
 Pets and children may be especially vulnerable.

 |Weight of person (kg)||Lethal number of seeds||Weight (g)||Cup measure for crushed seeds |

 |50||165–665||116–466||4/5th–3 cups approx.|

 Like we’ve mentioned already, swallowing whole apple seeds won’t have any effect on you.
 But crushing them or blending them with juices will.
 That takes us to the question, how about apple juice?

 Apple Juice From The Core Can Be Harmful